Hit-to-lead development of CaMKII-HDAC4 inhibitory compounds to treat heart failure (project 1: Identification of potent hits)

 The two proteins calcium/calmodulin-dependent protein kinase II (CaMKII) and histone deacetylase 4 (HDAC4) are formed in the heart.
 These play essential roles in maintaining the heart's function, but also in the development of diseases.

 When the heart becomes diseased, these two proteins bind together.
 When the binding was inhibited in mice by genetic intervention, the team observed a protective effect against heart failure.
-In a first high-throughput screening method, which allows the testing of large amounts of chemical compounds, the scientists found inhibitors that prevent the two proteins from binding together.
-Furthermore, they were also able to demonstrate this inhibition in cells and observe functional effects.
-These results suggest that the inhibition of the interaction of CaMKII and HDAC4 is a promising therapeutic target.
+In a first high-throughput screening method that allows testing large numbers of chemical compounds, the scientists identified inhibitors that prevent the two proteins from binding.
+Furthermore, they demonstrated this inhibition in cells and observed functional effects.
+These results suggest that inhibiting the interaction between CaMKII and HDAC4 is a promising therapeutic target.
 Together with experts from the Lead Discovery Center in Dortmund, the project group would like to identify more targets for these inhibitors in this project with the help of a second high-throughput search procedure.
 Promising candidates from this and earlier investigations will then be characterised using a cascade of different functional analyses to determine whether they are suitable for further drug development.

 Results